Trigeminal Neuralgia in Multiple Sclerosis

 Trigeminal neuralgia is a rare, painful condition caused by irritation of the fifth cranial nerve.
 It can be experienced by people with multiple sclerosis (MS) and may be one of the first symptoms of the disease.
 Demyelination—the loss of the myelin sheath surrounding nerve fibers—is what triggers this disorder in people with MS.

 According to a 2017 study, approximately 4% of people with MS experience trigeminal neuralgia.
-People with MS are far more likely than the general population to have an episode of the disorder: in the latter population, the probability is 0.3%.
+People with MS are far more likely than the general population to have an episode of the disorder where the lifetime prevalence is up to 0.3%.

 This article discusses trigeminal neuralgia with MS, its symptoms, and how it is diagnosed and treated.
 It also lists other conditions that sometimes lead to similar neuralgia-like facial pain.